The effects of AGN feedback on the structural and dynamical properties of Milky Way-mass galaxies in cosmological simulations: Properties at = 0

 While the bar strength is increased in the NoRNoQ variants, we find that the length of the bar in these runs decreases.
-There are several methods one can use to estimate the length of the bar \cite[e.g.][]{AM02}; here we use a proxy for the bar length the radius of the maximum relative $m$ = 2 Fourier component ($A_2$), which is shown for each halo by a vertical dashed line in \Fig{bar_strength_profile_combination} \citep{DSL16,RBD20}.
+There are several methods one can use to estimate the length of the bar \cite[e.g.][]{AM02}; here we use a proxy for the bar length the radius of the maximum relative $m$ = 2 Fourier component ($A_2$).
+While this method underpredicts the true length of bars \citep[e.g.][]{HMB20} in this work we are only interested in comparing the bar length between different variants of the same halo, and for such purposes the maximum of $A_2$ is sufficient.
 As can been seen by this method, all NoRNoQ runs produce shorter bars than their fiducial and NoR counterparts.
 However, as discussed by \cite{E05} and \cite{G11} larger galaxies contain larger bars.
 Hence, in order to check the robustness of this conclusion and any potential dependence of bar length on disc scale length or morphology \citep{AM80,EE85,M85}, in \Sec{Present day galactic properties:Stellar mass distribution} we provide an additional estimate of the bar length (based on photometric decomposition) where we normalise it by the galaxy size.

+In order to further investigate the co-evolution of bars and black holes, we explore the relation between bar formation and black hole mass evolution (see also \Sec{Quasar mode effects} and \Sec{Radio mode effects} for the evolution of the AGN feedback energy).

+\Fig{stellar_blackhole_masses_combination} shows the evolution of the black hole mass - stellar mass relation.
+The left-hand, middle, and right-hand panels contain results for Au-06, Au-17, and Au-18, respectively.
+The black and orange curves show results for the fiducial halo and the NoR variant, respectively.\footnote{We remind the reader that the NoRNoQ variants are not included in this plot since their black hole particles have been completely removed.} The black and orange vertical bar symbols indicate the bar formation time for the fiducial halo and the NoR variant, respectively.
+The grey dashed and dotted lines show the \cite{SGD19} sample of local, early type barred galaxies and the \cite{DGC18} sample of local spiral galaxies, respectively.
+The shaded regions show the 1$\sigma$ rms scatter in the data of the aforementioned observational studies.

+We see that both galaxies with AGN feedback and their NoR variants end up at $z$ = 0 in good agreement with observations.
+In addition, we find no obvious relation between black hole mass and bar formation time, in agreement with past theoretical and observational studies \citep[e.g.][]{GMG17,RBD20}.
+However, as we further discuss in \Sec{Discussion}, we intend to explore in depth how bars affect the growth of black holes in \auriga\ galaxies, in a future study.